Codas/foundryvtt-performance-hacks/README.md

 This should be save and has been tested to the best of my ability.
 BUT foundry might just switch around stuff in future updates that makes these hacks obsolete (which would be the best case) or just breaks the module.

-Please use this module on your own risk and if you notice visual glitches (names, ressource bars not working or other token-related stuff) please let me know so I can fix the issues :)
+Please use this module on your own risk and if you notice visual glitches (names, resource bars not working or other token-related stuff) please let me know so I can fix the issues :)

 This module does not persist any data except for settings, so a simple reload with the module disabled should revert everything back to normal.